dmerejkowsky/blog/content/post/0075-let-s-build-chuck-norris-part-8-ios.md

 * Use lipo in out/

+[^1]: I heard Carthage is also a good option.
+Did not try it, though.
-[^1]: This recipe was written and shared by my nice colleague Théo Delrieu from [tanker.io](https://tanker.io).
+[^2]: This recipe was written and shared by my nice colleague Théo Delrieu from [tanker.io](https://tanker.io).
 Say thanks!